DAVIDsTEA

 Login or sign up to leave a comment.

-drank Cherry Limeade by DAVIDsTEA
+drank Cactus Rose by DAVIDsTEA

-15724 tasting notes
+16967 tasting notes

 Friendly reminder that I do not numerically rate DAVIDsTEA blends as I’m currently employed there and it would be an obvious conflict of interest.
 Any blends you see with numerical ratings were rated prior to my employment there.
 These reviews are a reflection of my personal thoughts and feelings regarding the teas, and not the company’s.